Pixel (973) 784-8402

 Work Injury Lawyers in Newark Image

-If you have sustained injuries while at work, a Newark workplace injury lawyer can investigate options for relief.
+If you have sustained injuries while at work, a Newark workplace injury lawyer from our team can investigate options for relief.
 Generally, when New Jersey employees get injured at work, they file a claim through their employer’s workers’ compensation insurance.
 Workers’ comp will cover medical bills, a portion of lost wages, and death benefits in the event of a fatal accident.

 However, workers’ compensation benefits might not be the only option for recovering money after an injury.
 Why would you need another option?
 Workers’ compensation only covers specific losses and does not pay for pain and suffering.
-Some workers, such as independent contractors, are also exempt from worker’s compensation protections.
+Some workers, such as independent contractors, are also exempt from workers’ compensation protections.

 Common Causes of Workplace Injuries in Newark